 The small but mighty North American Jumping Spider outperforms human jumpers by leaps and bounds.

 Jumping spiders are opportunistic, ambush predators.
-They do not weave webs for catching prey though they can make spider silk.
-They are harmless to humans, though their fierce jumping ability startles most people.
-They do not need a running start to leap distances longer than 3 or 4 times their body length.
+They do not weave webs for catching prey, but they can make spider silk.
+These little spiders are harmless to humans, though their fierce jumping ability startles most people.
+It is not unusual to find them on curtains, sofa cushions, corners and walls, actively searching for bugs to eat.
+They do not even need a running start to leap distances greater than 3 or 4 times their body length.

-The North American Jumping Spider pounces on insect prey and uses a silken dragline to attach to the prey.
-Female jumping spiders also use silk to wrap their eggs into a sac and affix it somewhere inconspicuous.
+Like a cat, the North American Jumping Spider pounces on insect prey and uses a silken dragline to pull the prey to itself.
+Female jumping spiders also use silk to wrap their eggs into a sac and affix it a hidden crevice, corner, or hideout.